mlcourses/lab-2-blog-post-group6_cs281/post.md

 ## 4 to 1 Multiplexer
 ### Objective

-The goal of this section is to get us familiarity with the 74150 chip, a 16 to 1 multiplexer.
+The goal of this section is to get us familiarized with the 74150 chip, a 16 to 1 multiplexer.
 We will only build a 4 to 1 multiplexer using this chip, which means only 4 out of the 16 data lines and 2 out of the 4 input lines will be used.

 ### Materials
 We will need a 74150 16 to 1 multiplexer chip, its documentation with the function table for configuring data selects, a wiring diagram, and the PB-503 breadboard.